chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 ```shell
 go install
 ```
 If you encounter any errors during installation, your installed version of `go` may be out of date.
 You can check what version of go you have installed by running `go version` in your terminal.
 Check the [`go.mod` file](https://github.com/wolfi-dev/wolfictl/blob/main/go.mod) in the `wolfictl` repository to determine what version of `go` you will need, and be sure to update `go` to this version or a later release to continue.
+Alternatively, you may need to add the `wolfictl` binary to your `$PATH` after installation if your system does not recognize the command.

 You can verify that you have successfully installed `wolfictl` by executing the `wolfictl version` command in your terminal, with output expected to be shown as follows.
 Note that the exact output will vary over time as new `wolfictl` versions are released.
-You may need to add the `wolfictl` binary to your `$PATH` after installation if your system does not recognize the command.

 ```shell
 wolfictl version